AsteriskAmpersand/Ice-Stable/README.md

 - (Easy Version) In the Monster Hunter World folder, delete the main ICE folder.
 - (Full Version) In the Monster Hunter World folder, delete the main ICE folder, cryptbase.dll, loader.dll, ice_managed_code.dll.
 Then reinstall Stracker's Loader if you need it for other mods: <https://www.nexusmods.com/monsterhunterworld/mods/1982/>

+## Installing Other Mods with ICE ##
+If you want to install mods alongside ICE, we strongly recommend hunters stick with cosmetic/visual mods only.
+Gameplay mods will likely cause conflicts and compatibility issues.
+If you do wish to try gameplay mods at your own risk, we ask you to be considerate of other hunters and play offline only, just like you would without ICE.
+1. Install mods in the `...\Monster Hunter World\ICE\ntPC\` folder.
+This ntPC folder is used instead of nativePC, while ICE is enabled.
+2. Similarly, plugins are installed in the `...\Monster Hunter World\ICE\ntPC\plugins\` folder.
+While ICE is enabled, mods and plugins are only loaded from the above folders.
+This allows you to manage your mods for ICE separately.

 ## Migrating from old ICE ##
-If you were trying ICE before we switched to github downloads, follow these one-time steps to update your ICE install:
+If you were trying ICE before we switched to GitHub downloads, follow these one-time steps to update your ICE install:
-1. Delete your old nativePC folder meant for ICE (save any mods you still want though, if you don't have a copy elsewhere)
+1. Delete your old nativePC folder meant for ICE (save any mods you still want though, if you don't have a copy elsewhere).
-2. Click on the green "Code" button and then "Download ZIP".
+2. On this Github page, click on the green "Code" button and then "Download ZIP".
+3. Extract the contents of the ZIP file to a temporary location (Desktop, Downloads, etc).
-3. Extract the contents of the ZIP directly to your root Monster Hunter World install folder (where MonsterHunterWorld.exe is located).
+4. Copy all the contents within the "ice-stable-main" (or "ice-experimental-main") folder directly to your root Monster Hunter World install folder (default path is `...\Steam\steamapps\common\Monster Hunter World\`.
+You have the right folder if "MonsterHunterWorld.exe" exists in that folder).
-4. When asked about file conflicts, overwrite any existing files.
+5. When asked about file conflicts, overwrite any existing files.
-5. (Optional) Install any mods you want to use with ICE in the "ICE\ntPC" folder.
-Install any plugins in "ICE\plugins".
+6. (Optional) Install any mods you want to use with ICE in the `...\Monster Hunter World\ICE\ntPC\` folder.
+Install any plugins in `...\Monster Hunter World\ICE\ntPC\plugins\`.
-6. Launch game in Admin Mode (required only on first time installs)
+7. Launch game in Admin Mode (required only on first time installs)
-7. Check save file management section when you are asked to create a new save file when launching the game.
+8. Check save file management section when you are asked to create a new save file when launching the game.

 - - - -

 # Save File System #
 ICE manages your character data in a separate save file named "SAVEDATA_ICE".
 The game normally uses the file named "SAVEDATA1000".
-These are both located in the standard save folder found at: "...\Steam\userdata\<steamId>\582010\remote\"
+These are both located in the standard save folder found at: `...\Steam\userdata\<steamId>\582010\remote\`

 Because ICE encorporates changes that are not backwards compatible with the base game, it is necessary for us to separate your save data in this way.